luvnft/verxioprotocol/protocol/README.md

 # Verxio Protocol

-A protocol for creating and managing loyalty programs on Solana using MPL Core.
+Reward Protocol for creating and managing loyalty programs on Solana and SVM

 ## Features